hipertracker/words_extractor/README.md

 * Elixir = same as Python, no ICU for M1.

-* Julia = I couldn't find a good i18 library supporting many lamguages.
+* Julia = I couldn't find a good i18 library supporting many languages.

 * Crystal = currently supports only Turkish collations.
 Probably because the language is young and does not have a large enough community or company behind it.